-Research papers, grants, patent designs Applicants can provide evidence of participation in the last five years in: research relevant to current practice, if undertaken, (supported by a summary or abstract of the research if unpublished or, if published, the first page of the relevant published paper) publications (supported by a copy of the first page of all published papers) complete and ongoing internal (e.g. hospital) and external audit activities undertaken together with conclusion and effect on practice, (supported by evidence of any published audit, authenticated by the head of department or laboratory manager or equivalent.
+Research papers, grants, patent designs Applicants can provide evidence of participation in the last five years in: research relevant to current practice, if undertaken, (supported by a summary or abstract of the research if unpublished or, if published, the first page of the relevant published paper) publications (supported by a copy of the first page of all published papers) complete and ongoing internal (e.g. hospital) and external audit activities undertaken together with conclusion and effect on practice, (supported by evidence of any published audit.
 Where you have not provided evidence of success in an examination that is a requirement of the CCT curriculum, evidence in this area may contribute to your demonstration of equivalent knowledge.

-Publications within specialty field Applicants can provide evidence of participation in the last five years in: publications (supported by a copy of the first page of all published papers) complete and ongoing internal (e.g. hospital) and external audit activities undertaken together with conclusion and effect on practice, (supported by evidence of any published audit, authenticated by the head of department or laboratory manager or equivalent More weight is given where: the applicant is first author the publication has a high impact factor.
+Publications within specialty field Applicants can provide evidence of participation in the last five years in: publications (supported by a copy of the first page of all published papers) complete and ongoing internal (e.g. hospital) and external audit activities undertaken together with conclusion and effect on practice, (supported by evidence of any published audit More weight is given where: the applicant is first author the publication has a high impact factor.
 You must not change the listing of the authors (the order in which the authors are listed) in papers where there is more than one author.
 Colleges may undertake web searches to check the information you provide.
 You can use these documents to demonstrate: the types and complexity of cases you are involved in triangulation with logbook information working with colleagues (where publications are joint or multi disciplinary) Continuing Professional Development (CPD).
-Where you have not provided evidence of success in an examination that is a requirement of the CCT curriculum, evidence in this area may contribute to your demonstration of equivalent knowledge: Presentations, poster presentations Applicants may provide the following as evidence from the last five years of chemical pathology practice: job descriptions multi-source feedback or external or peer-review reports a portfolio documenting evidence of life- long learning or CPD or CME revalidation/appraisal portfolio • local, national and international courses, conferences and meetings attended (supported by certificates of attendance for the five most relevant courses, conferences and meetings within specialty and/or practice).
+Where you have not provided evidence of success in an examination that is a requirement of the CCT curriculum, evidence in this area may contribute to your demonstration of equivalent knowledge:

+Presentations, poster presentations Applicants may provide the following as evidence from the last five years of diagnostic neuropathology practice: job descriptions multi-source feedback or external or peer-review reports a portfolio documenting evidence of life- long learning or CPD or CME revalidation/appraisal portfolio local, national and international courses, conferences and meetings attended (supported by certificates of attendance for the five most relevant courses, conferences and meetings within specialty and/or practice).